mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 You should bring these items to the clinic with you each day:

 * A list of all prescription and non-prescription medications you are taking with dosages and frequency.
-This should include vitamins, nutritional supplements, herbal products and over-the-counter drugs.
+This should include vitamins, nutritional supplements, herbal products and over-the-counter medications.
 * All the prescription medications you were instructed to take during the bone marrow transplant period.
 * Your temperature and oral intake record
 * Books, newspapers, an audio player, a laptop or tablet computer - whatever you need to pass the time.